OpenLineage/docs/docs/integrations/spark/spark.md

 ### Configuration

 Configuring the OpenLineage Spark integration is straightforward.
-It uses builtin Spark configuration mechanisms.
+It uses built-in Spark configuration mechanisms.